mahafujur/nextjs-ecommerce-ready/README.md

   <img alt="" src="https://img.shields.io/github/repo-size/RafaelGoulartB/next-ecommerce?color=03B0E8" />
 </p>

-> This project was made to show a full ecommerce plataform made with Next.js and Nextjs Serverless functions to build the backend, using Apollo Server and Apollo Client to GraphQL.
+> This project is a form version of the original project [https://github.com/RafaelGoulartB/next-ecommerce](next-ecommerce) was made to show a full ecommerce plataform made with Next.js and Apito.io ( Backend as a Service ) and Apollo Client to GraphQL.

 <p align="center">
     <a href="README.md">English</a>
-    ·
-    <a href="README-pt.md">Portuguese</a>
  </p>

 <div align="center">